DigiBP/26SS_Tierpark_Bern/README.md

 **Out of scope**: This project does not include a full production system, real integration with company databases, live availability checking of Family Coaches, a mobile app, advanced AI matching, or full client communication.
 If no suitable Family Coach is available, the case is not processed further in this process.
 The project is only a prototype to support case allocation, and the final decision will still be made by the Case Coach.

+**Assumptions**: This prototype assumes that two suitable coach options are generated and presented during the Review Assignment step.
+The final coach is selected by the Case Coach based on the system recommendation and professional judgement.
+The solution also assumes that the coach database is regularly maintained.
+Any changes in coach profile, such as newly learned languages, skills, workload, or availability, must be updated in the database to ensure accurate matching results.

 -------------------------------------------------------------------------------------------------------------------------------------------